 tolerance of those of different faiths and beliefs

-- Children involved in Democratic processes: e.g. choosing team names, councillors, school rules, class charter, tribes.
+- Children involved in Democratic processes: e.g. choosing team names, councillors, school rules, class charter, class songs

 - Pupils involved in the recruitment of staff.